Paul Collingwood taking things one day at a time as England coach

 Collingwood has been announced as interim replacement for Chris Silverwood, having also deputised during the T20 series in the Caribbean last month.

-The England and Wales Cricket Board are expected to hire a more experienced name to permanently take on the role by the summer, and Australian Justin Langer has been linked with the position.
+The England and Wales Cricket Board is expected to hire a more experienced name to permanently take on the role by the summer, and Australian Justin Langer has been linked with the position.

 Sir Andrew Strauss, interim managing director of England men’s cricket, feels Collingwood is the right character to start England’s “red-ball reset”.